-A bank, postoffice, Shops, Restaurants, Bars, 24 hour filling station, laundrette, Bureau de Change, Skye Serpentarium and the famous Skye Jewellery are all available within 200 yards and 1 mile of Scorrybreac.
+A bank, postoffice, Shops, Restaurants, Bars, 24 hour filling station, laundrette, Bureau de Change, Skye Serpentarium and a couple of local Jewellers are all available within 200 yards and 1 mile of Scorrybreac.

 If you enjoy walking, there are plenty of walks available to suit everybody, for example the old Heast road runs along beside our house and offers stunning views of Broadford Bay and surrounding area, another walk to Waterloo with its sandy beach is about 2 minutes away, for something a bit more strenuous, you could walk up Beinn na Caillich, the hill you see from the front door.
 We also have information on a number of other walks.

 For those who like fishing there are a number of places you can go to, some do require permits though we can tell you where to get these, and also tell you who to speak to to find out about some places to go fishing.

 There are glass bottom boat trips available from Kyle of Lochalsh where you can see seals, and all sorts of other interesting wildlife, from Elgol to the east of Broadford you can get a boat trip to the Cullin Hills, on board the Islander which has an underwater camera or on the Misty Isle, to find out more information click on the links below.